 You Need More Than You Think

 Most Americans underestimate how much they need for retirement but recent data show that more Americans are setting themselves up for financial success in retirement.
-Average 401(k) balances reached $121,500 in the fourth quarter of 2020—11% higher than the previous quarter and 8% higher than the previous year.
+Average 401(k) balances reached $126,083 in the third quarter of 2021—4% higher than the fourth quarter of 2020.
 To put that in perspective, in 2010 the average balance was $69,700.
-Americans have increased their 401(k) balance by 57% in the past decade.
+Americans have nearly doubled their 401(k) balance in the past decade.

 All of these numbers are great to see but that doesn’t mean Americans as a whole are in great financial shape when it comes to retirement savings.
-As of January 2020, despite 36% of Americans thinking they’re in a good financial spot when it comes to retirement, 25% of adults have no savings at all.
-Even among the baby boomers, the generation that is the closest to retirement, only has an average of $120,000 saved, barely enough to provide $1,000 a month for fifteen years.
+In January 2020, 36% of Americans thought their retirement savings were in good shape, but 25% of adults had no savings at all.
+Even baby boomers, the generation closest to retirement, only had an average of $120,000 saved, barely enough to provide $1,000 a month for fifteen years.

 Does Anybody Really Know?